ivanbgd/stock-trading-cli-with-async-streams/README.md

 - The `symbols` argument should contain comma-separated S&P symbols (tickers), with no blanks.
 - The `to` date and time are assumed as the current time instant, at the moment of execution of each iteration of the loop (at each new interval).
-- The example below demonstrates how to run the app.
+- The examples below demonstrate how to run the app.
 - The output date and time are also in the `RFC3339` format.
 - The program runs in a loop with a specified interval (in [src/constants.rs](src/constants.rs)).

-### Example
+### Example 1: Provide Some Symbols On the Command Line

 ```shell
 $ cargo run -- --from 2023-07-03T12:00:09+00:00 --symbols AAPL,AMD,AMZN,GOOG,KO,LYFT,META,MSFT,NVDA,UBER